samsquire/parallel-workers/README.md

 How do you execute a work graph in parallel.

-# Strams of parallel work
+# Streams of parallel work

 Each top level list in the list can be done in paralell to the other list The items in a sublist can be done in parallel.